mission-impossible-android/mission-impossible-android/README.md

 The above process does **NOT** delete previous APKs, and so you'll need to manually delete duplicates and removed apps from `pkg/data/app`.
-(You could also delete the whole app directory to be sure.)
+(You could also run `make clean` to remove all APKs before running the above.)

 ### Compatibility